A California Contractor License Bond Guide: What You Need to Know

 Premium = Bond Amount ($25,000) * Premium Rate

-In California, the premium rates for the contractor license bond ranges from 0.5% to 5%, depending on the bondseeker's creditworthiness.
+In California, the premium rates for the contractor license bond range from 0.5% to 5%, depending on the bondseeker's creditworthiness.
 This translates to a range of premiums between $125 to $1,250 per year, renewed annually.

 Who can make a claim against a contractor bond?